ThatNintendoNerd/Smush-Material-Research/col.md

 ---
 ---
 # Col Maps (Texture0, Texture1)
 Col maps control the albedo of a model.
+Albedo is the overall color of an object.
+Surfaces with higher albedo reflect more light and appear brighter than surfaces with low albedo.
 This corresponds to the base color input of
 <a href="https://docs.blender.org/manual/en/latest/render/shader_nodes/shader/principled.html" target="_blank">Blender's
     Principled Shader</a>.
 This is the primary texture to edit when recoloring a model.
 PRM and NOR maps can greatly improve the quality of a